 “Only Be A Story” – a reflective song that has Ariel wondering about her legacy after her death.
 It builds up into a big rock number, but starts with just a simple, beautiful piano.
 Maybe “Thirteen” could have been worked into this somehow.
 They’re different melodically, but simplistic, introspective piano ballads can find a way to coexist together, I imagine.

-Songs You Should Hear is a new segment I will be doing in place of the song spotlight-type posts I’ve made where I write about a song I love.
+You Should Listen To is a new segment I will be doing in place of the song spotlight-type posts I’ve made where I write about a song I love.
 This space will now be for multiple songs that I want to showcase featuring a common theme.
 In most cases, the theme will be the artist or the genre.Lacking the research and overall fuller story that my other posts provide, this feature will be focused specifically on the songs.

 I thought the modern R&B slow jam wasn’t my thing.
 It’s not a genre I’ve really gotten into much, besides an occasional toe-dip here and there.
 I’ve always enjoyed singers who lean more into the neo-soul, hip-hop, or pop elements.
 There’s something so intimate about R&B, and I guess it’s never really filled a need within me.
 If I want to listen to someone croon about sex, love, and heartbreak, I much prefer the classic soul singers of old, like Marvin Gaye or Bill Withers.

 However, I’ve found that I definitely have a place in my heart for modern R&B singers who want to sing about relationships in a silky smooth voice.
 I heard Jhené Aiko on a best of 2020 list and decided to give her other stuff a listen (besides just the features I know her from).
-I love her vibe and her voice so much I knew she had to debut my Songs You Should Hear segment.
+I love her vibe and her voice so much I knew she had to debut my You Should Listen To segment.

 Here’s an unbiased, high-level look at some tracks* I’d like to showcase by Jhené Aiko.
 I’m no expert, nor do I claim this to be a comprehensive or “best-of” list.
 This is a new fan’s perspective on what I think her standout tracks are.
 I put them in reverse chronological order, just for some semblance of organization that wasn’t a ranking.
 Yeah, for once, I didn’t want to do track rankings.